AI-Hypercomputer/maxdiffusion/docs/dgx_spark.md

 ### Step 1: Create a Local Output Directory

-On your spark VM, create a directory to store the generated images.
+On your DGX Spark, create a directory to store the generated images.

 ```bash
 mkdir -p ~/maxdiffusion_output
 ```

-### Step 2: Launch the Container with Volume Mounts
+### Step 2a: Launch the Container with Volume Mounts

 Run the following command to start an interactive session inside your container.
 This command links your Hugging Face cache (to avoid re-downloading models) and the output directory you just created.